Azure-Samples/azure-search-power-skills/Text/PIIAnonymization/README.md

 1)  ### Test the index
     Investigate your indexed data, check the most similar images

-    Now we are in a position to search on our most similar data, navigate to the [Let's go and test the ACS index](notebooks/Text%20Summarisation.ipynb#Let's-go-and-test-the-ACS-index) to summarise our text and also run NER.
+    Now we are in a position to search on our most similar data, navigate to the [Let's go and test the ACS index](notebooks/PII%20Anonymization.ipynb#Let's-go-and-test-the-ACS-index) to anonymize our text.